 The API separator consists of two main components: one for clear water and the other for oil water, in addition to a separator area.
 The clean water part is designed to handle the inflow from the storm water channels inside the depot.
-The separator has a set of baffle plates, TPI (Tilted Plate Interface) and skimmer pipes for the efficient leakage through the inner wall of the tanks in order to avoid a chance of soil pollution.
+The separator has a set of baffle plates, TPI (Tilted Plate Interface) and skimmer pipes for the efficient separation into the oil retaining pits and subsequent transfer to the slop tank.
+After proper settling and water draining the oil is sent by trucks to the refinery for further treatment.